datopian/makeitmarkdown/skeleton.md

 	- It previews formatted text
 	- Supports an extended version of Markdown that includes majority of elements from CommonMark and GFM, while also introducing its own unique features, like [wiki-links](https://help.obsidian.md/Linking+notes+and+files/Internal+links) or [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts).
 	-  Using Obsidian gets around some of the limitations of using GitHub UI:
+		- Offline editing
 		- GitHub UI will only preview GitHub Flavoured Markdown.
 And while it's a majority of Markdown you would write, it won't be able to render Obsidian-only (or Flowershow-only) syntax elements, like callouts, wiki-links or inline table of contents
 		- It also doesn't allow you to make changes (or to add) multiple files at once
 - **[Flowershow](https://flowershow.app/)** is an open-source tool for easily converting markdown files into a website
 		- Flowershow template is Obsidian-compatible, meaning it supports (or aims to support) all of the Obsidian Markdown features

 ### About this guide
-- This series of tutorials will guide you through creating, editing, collaborating on and customising a website using the MOGF approach
+- This series of tutorials will guide you through the basics of creating a website using the MOGF approach
+- By the end, you will be able to:
+	- Create a website from scratch using Markdown and Flowershow
+	- Edit your Flowershow website locally on your computer using Obsidian
+	- Collaborate with others on your website project
+	- Customise your website locally and preview your changes locally
 - Let's get started! ['Start Now' button below]

-# Tutorial 1: Create a website from scratch using Markdown and Flowershow
+## Tutorial 1: Create a website from scratch using Markdown and Flowershow

 ### 1. Introduction